MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     GitHub Copilot will analyze the constitution.md and spec.md files to generate the plan.
 Provide permission and assistance when required.

-    It can take several minutes for GitHub Copilot to generate the technical plan in the plan.md file.
+    It can take 6-8 minutes for GitHub Copilot to generate the technical plan and associated markdown files.

 1. Once the plan workflow is complete, ensure that the following files are listed under the **specs** folder: